29th MARCH 2016 - 4th APRIL 2016

 Black Grouse - Pasvik Valley

 Back at Øvre Pasvik Camping, a chance to pack up and start to get ready for the long drive to Båtsfjord.
-It had been a risk heading into the Pasvik Valley - the fear was that birds could be difficult to find or photograph (especially compared to Kaamanen, where they were expected to be guaranteed), but fortunately it had paid off with the key species all seen well.
+It had been a risk heading into the Pasvik Valley - forest birds could have been difficult to find or photograph (especially compared to Kaamanen, where they were expected to be guaranteed), but fortunately it had paid off with the key species all seen well.

 Left Vaggatem at around 12.30pm, deciding to drift slowly north along the Pasvik Valley, and to stop in any areas that looked interesting.
 Ended up being pretty good, with Hawk Owl (at last), a very smart male Black Grouse, and maybe 4+ Willow Grouse all picked up.